HisabiHisabi

 Hisabi's Approach

 Every Hisabi invoice ships as a single bilingual PDF — English left column, Arabic right column, fully mirrored.
-Typography is Cairo (the same family used in Saudi government documents).
+Typography is Vazirmatn — a modern, highly legible Arabic font designed for professional documents.
 Field labels, currency symbols, date formats, and invoice statuses all have native Arabic equivalents that we've validated with Arabic-speaking founders, not just translators.

 TRN is labelled as الرقم الضريبي in the Arabic column and TRN in the English column.
 The new UAE Dirham unicode glyph (U+20C3) renders correctly in both columns thanks to a bundled web font that ships ahead of OS-level support.